 Students were required to take part in a live trading session, and give a presentation on a specific topic.
 Here, students from the Yarm School take part in the presentation session.

 Judges were able to ask questions of the teams to assess their investing knowledge.
-Judge Alex Fraser, Principal of ifs, questions one of the teams after their presentation.
+Judge Alex Fraser questions one of the teams after their presentation

 The team from Tiffin School undertake their presentation in front of a large audience.

-Judges included BBC journalist, Steph McGovern, Principal of ifs, Alex Fraser, COO of Young Entrerprise, Sharon Davies (pictured), and Head of UK Wholesale Distribution at AXA Investment Managers, Robert Bailey (pictured).
+Judges included BBC journalist, Steph McGovern, Chief Executive, Alex Fraser, COO of Young Entrerprise, Sharon Davies (pictured), and Head of UK Wholesale Distribution at AXA Investment Managers, Robert Bailey (pictured).